 3. Cement Tile

 The trend has hit Pinterest recently and doesn’t seem to be going anywhere!
 Cement tiles are temptingly beautiful and come in so many creative patterns and colors.
-While they add a certain element of style to a room, it is arguably the most high maintenance tile options.
+While they add a certain element of style to a room, it is arguably the most high-maintenance tile option.

 Cement tile is a good option for exterior walkways, pool decking, patios, and other outdoor spaces.
 While the cement tiles are extremely durable and won’t give in anytime soon, we recommend keeping these tiles to low-traffic areas or where aesthetics aren’t of the highest importance, like a mudroom, furnace rooms, work areas, etc.